Pretend

 To the right of the Library Menu button is the Export button.
 This is a shortcut to the export command in the story panel's library menu.

 The top section shows various render destinations - File, Vimeo and YouTube.
-Click on the desired exports, then hit the Export at the bottom of the panel.
-Each icon will show a progress bar and cancel button while rendering.
-Each panel also has a Reset button at the top right.
+Click on the icon to export to the desired destination, then hit Export at the bottom of the window.
+A progress bar and a cancel button will appear under the selected icon while rendering.

 Each export icon, when selected, reveals specific settings described below.

-To upload to Vimeo, and set the title and other data, you need to enable all the permissions on the Vimeo login page to authorize Pretend to post to your Vimeo account, and update the video and account accordingly.
+To upload to Vimeo or YouTube, and set the title and other data, you need to enable all the permissions on the Vimeo or YouTube login page to authorize Pretend to post to your account, and update the video and account accordingly.

 File Export Settings